tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 You can see who your information is shared with by logging into your Tidepool account and selecting the "Share" link.

 Some Clinicians, Researchers, or Clinics who you include on your Care Team may participate in other information sharing agreements, and may share some or all of your health information as part of those agreements.
 For example, your Clinician may participate in the T1D Exchange Registry, QI Collaborative, or other similar information sharing registry, which provides information collection and research services for a network of clinical sites.
 Please check with your health care provider, Clinic, Clinician, or Researcher to ask how they may be sharing your health information.

+<a name="1.6"></a>**1.6 Clinician users converting to a Clinic account**
+In some instances, a Clinician user you are sharing with may convert to a new Clinic account or merge into an existing Clinic account.
+If this happens, we will notify you of this conversion.
+Your sharing relationship will convert to the new Clinic account.
+You can stop sharing your data with that Clinic account at any time.

 ## **2\.
 Information for Care Team Members**